-Register for Sunday Mass by clicking on the button below.
+Register by clicking on the appropriate button below.
 If this is your first time using our new registration system, please review the steps below before proceeding.

 How do I register for Mass?

 - Click on the Register for Mass button above.
 The Mass Registration form will be displayed.

 - Click Sign Up beside the Mass you want.

 - You will be prompted to enter your name and your email or phone.
 Our registration system is unable to send registration confirmation messages via text message.
 As such, we ask that you register with your email address.
 Click Sign Up when done entering your name and email address.